-DMD7247 Integrated Systems/ Disease and Wellness - Skeletomuscular
+DMD7247.23 Integrated Systems/ Disease and Wellness - Skeletomuscular

 Integrated Biomedical Sciences.
+Students in this course will study the integration of the following topics as they relate to the skeletomuscular system: embryology, histology, anatomy, physiology, pathology, microbiology and pharmacology.
+Students will discuss the normal state of this system and compare it to several abnormal pathological conditions.
+Students will also study the process of returning individuals to wellness.
 The gross anatomy of the upper extremity will be covered.
 Students will cover skeletal and muscular elements of the upper extremities.
 Students will learn the basic physiological principles involved with muscle contraction and the events at the neuromuscular junction.
 Students will review joint structure and function and focus on the temporal mandibular joint.
 The diseases of the musculoskeletal system will be investigated.

-DMD7248 Integrated Systems/ Disease and Wellness - Urinary & Digestive
+DMD7248.23 Integrated Systems/ Disease and Wellness - Urinary & Digestive